 It seems appropriate that your original investors other than friends and family receive a cut of the business, but much less necessary to give the incubator or accelerator an ownership position.

-Some newer tech accelerators are built mostly on the notion that they are investors in your business, and in that case, if they are private sector individuals, it's perfectly appropriate that you share some future assets and profits with them.
+Some newer tech accelerators are built mostly on the notion that they are investors in your business instead of providers of start-up services.
+In that case, it's perfectly appropriate that you share some future assets and profits with private sector owners of an accelerator.

-Just distinguish that in your mind from the incubator that is a business development tool for the sake of the economy or the community.
+Just distinguish these investor entrepreneurs from the government-owned or nonprofit incubator that is a business development tool for the earliest stage businesses.

-Having direct inside knowledge of several different economic development incubators, here's my advice for those who set them up:
+Having direct inside knowledge of several different economic development incubators, below is my advice for those who set them up.

 • Provide the best possible resource person/manager you can find.
 Don't skimp on management to save a few bucks, unless you're doing this as a private enterprise.
 You want a person who is a good manager of your facility and finances, but also someone who has been an entrepreneur himself or herself for the sake of good empathy with your tenants.